 Only one diploma is issued per degree.
 For students graduating with a dual major, both majors will be listed on the diploma.
 If the student is graduating with different degrees (BBA, BA, BS, BSN) the student will be issued one diploma per degree.

-Please Note: If a student has an outstanding financial obligation to the university, the Registrar's Office will be unable to release their diploma until the obligation is resolved.
+Please Note: If a student has an outstanding financial obligation to the university, the Office of Student Registration and Records will be unable to release their diploma until the obligation is resolved.

 Degree Certification